image

 26. I Am From Far Away.
 Could You Recommend A Floral Program To Me That Is Just Like Yours In My Hometown?

-27. I Am From Out of State.
-Where Do I Stay While In Boston??
+29. I Want to Take One of Your Hands-on Courses.
+I Am From Out of State.
+Where Do I Stay While Taking One of Your Courses In Boston??

 Do I Need Prior Background in Floral Design